8 Things to Do in NYC During the Summer

 6. Visit a Museum

 For something to do indoors, visit one of New York City’s world-famous museums.
 As a New Yorker, I forget how lucky we are to have access to so many incredible museums.
 Check out what exhibits are currently at The Met, explore the endless floors of the Museum of Natural History, or interpret some abstract art at the MoMA.
+I’ve also listed a few other museums below that are worth checking out:

 7. Soak Up the Sun at the Beach